telnet2/kiana/docs/20251119_VFS_CONNECTION_TEST.md

 ## Test Summary

 Successfully created and executed a comprehensive TypeScript test for VFS connection and operations using the `@byted/crystal-vfs` package.
-The test connects to `http://localhost:18080` with the `local-system-admin` token and performs various file operations in a temporary directory with a random number.
+The test connects to `http://localhost:18080` with the dev token and performs various file operations in a temporary directory with a random number.

 ## Test Results